 Hydrocephalus can occur at any age, and it can be caused by a variety of factors, including brain abnormalities, infections, and injuries.
 The most common symptoms of hydrocephalus in infants and young children include an unusually large head, difficulty with balance and coordination, and developmental delays.
 In adults, symptoms may include headache, nausea and vomiting, difficulty with balance, and difficulty with thinking and memory.
 Treatment for hydrocephalus usually involves the placement of a ventriculoperitoneal shunt, which is a small device that is used to drain the excess CSF from the brain and redirect it to another area of the body, such as the abdomen.

-Hydrocephalus can be a result of cranial surgery, a hemorrhage, a tumor, head injury, meningitis or idiopathic.
-However, the cause of the majority of hydrocephalus cases remains largely unknown.
+Hydrocephalus results from cranial surgery, a hemorrhage, a tumor, head injury or meningitis, or it can be idiopathic.
+However, the cause of most hydrocephalus cases is largely unknown.

 Some conditions that could increase the risk for hydrocephalus include:

 Be sure to talk with your doctor if you have any questions or concerns about these risk factors.

 Hydrocephalus can also be communicating or non-communicating.
 In communicating hydrocephalus, the cerebrospinal fluid is not reabsorbed normally or there is increase in production of cerebrospinal fluid that can lead to increase in the size of the ventricles.
 However, the fluid can still flow through.